Restaurant-style Chicken Tacos are filled with ingredients like shredded chicken, cheese, lettuce, and tomatoes, all inside a fried corn tortilla.

 How to make chicken tacos

-Making these tacos is beyond easy.
+Making these easy chicken tacos is beyond simple.
 There are different ways to make the chicken mixture, but we like to include the following in it:

 - Shredded chicken